gocd/docs.go.cd/configuration/configuration_reference.md

 If there are submodules in the repository, Go will check out them as well.

-msysGit on Windows has a [defect](https://github.com/msysgit/msysgit/issues/43) which causes an error when using Go.
-Please ensure to use a build which fixes this.

-While installing msysGit On Windows machines for Go server or agents, please choose Option iii, namely *Run Git and included UNIX tools from windows command prompt*
+While installing msysGit On Windows machines for Go server, please choose Option iii, namely *Run Git and included UNIX tools from windows command prompt*

 If you are using git through SSH on windows, please ensure that the HOME user environment variable is set to the full path of the parent